mehulj94/nookie/README.md

 ## Usage

 1. Click the Nookie icon (🍪) in your browser toolbar while on any website
-2. All cookies for that domain will be instantly cleared
+2. All cookies and localStorage data for that domain will be instantly cleared
 3. The page will automatically reload with fresh state

 ## Permissions